CogentRedTester/mpv-scripts/README.md

 Cycles through a list of profiles sent via a script message and prints the profile-desc to the OSD.
 More details at the top of the file

+## delay-command

+An extremely simple script which executes an input.conf command only after a set delay.

 ## display-profiles

 Automatically applies profiles when the mpv window is moved to a new display